OlexiyHR/pyspark/README.md

 20. What is the average trip speed in each of the months?
 (Mykytyshyn)
 21. How many trips took place in evening time (between 18:00 and 23:59) and had total_amount above the average?
 (Krasovskyy)
 22. How many trips were paid with cash and had tips_amount above the average value?
 (Krasovskyy)
-23. Retrieve trips that were paid with credit card and have tip amount greater than fare amount.
+23. Retrieve weekday trips that were paid with credit card and have tip amount greater than fare amount.
 (Krasovskyy)
 24. How many trips were shorter than 1 mile?
 (Mykytyshyn)
 25. How many trips had at least 6 passengers?
 (Mykytyshyn)
 26. What is the average total price of trips paid for with a card?
 (Mykytyshyn)